Synaco/prolug-linux-admin/unit2/u2_lab.md

 last | more
 # Were you the last person to log in?
 Who else has logged in today?
+# Answer: It just shows root.
+I don't think I was the last person to login today
+# but I only see root logged in in the past.

 w
 who
 whoami
 # how many other users are on this system?
 What does the pts/0 mean on google?
+# Answer: No one else at the moment.
+PTS connections are ssh or telnet connections
+# to the system.
+So pts/0 means I'm connected via ssh, in this case, and
+# am the only one connected.
+If another user remotes in, it would show
+# pts/1 for them and the number increments based on number of connected
+# parties.
 ```

 #### Check who you are and what is going on in your environment: